Sustainability is the future of design and new sustainable products and materials are literally coming up every single day.

 Following this positive wave, one of the most popular crowdfunding platforms is encouraging sustainable design as well!

-In fact, Kickstarter has recently launched the Shapeshift program, a call for designers to embrace the principles of circular design and create new products out of trash.
+In fact, Kickstarter has recently launched the Shapeshift (opened in a new window/tab) program, a call for designers to embrace the principles of circular design and create new products out of trash.

 The program has been open for submissions for the entire month of October and now it counts more than 20 sustainable projects ranging from interior design, fashion and even food!